Cairn Homes

 Cairn Homes is an Irish house-builder and developer focusing on the Greater Dublin Area and other major urban areas of Ireland.
-The company is listed on Euronext Dublin and is a constituent member of the ISEQ 20 with a market capitalisation of €972m as of 20 February 2020.
+The company is listed on Euronext Dublin and is a constituent member of the ISEQ 20 with a market capitalisation of €1.302 as of 3 July 2025.
+The company also has a secondary listing on the London stock exchange.